applicationdesignframework/applicationdesignframework.github.io/examples/application-evolution/README.md

 Company wanted to build a DocuStar product that allows customers to store, view, edit, and share documents.
 Engineering team decided to create a DocuStar application that includes Application (metadata), Toolchain and Service components.
 Toolchain includes Deployment Pipeline and Pull Request Build components.
 Service includes Documents Console, Documents Store, User Management, and Credentials Broker components.

 Engineering decided to create a single source code repository for the application.
-Application (metadata) and Toolchain deploy as a stack each.
-Service deploys as multiple stacks: 1/ Documents (Documents Console and Documents Store) 2/ User Management 3/ Credentials Broker.
+Application (metadata) and Toolchain resources deploy as a stack each.
+Service resources deploy as multiple stacks: 1/ Documents (Documents Console and Documents Store) 2/ User Management 3/ Credentials Broker.

 Flow: